 Design of the hotel website

-On a desktop computer, there is movement in the navigation area as the user scrolls.
-The mobile menu 'collapses' because the desktop version would take up far too much room on a small screen.
+There is movement in the navigation area on a desktop computer as the visitor scrolls the website.
+The mobile menu 'collapses' because the desktop version would take up too much room on a small screen.

 I used a grid gallery on the ROOM pages to show the lovely photos of the bedrooms.
 Again, I needed to use higher resolution images to look good on the page, so I used an image loader which speeds up the process.

 The images open a larger version in a lightbox; a lightbox displays images by filling the screen and dimming the rest of the web page.

 There is a Google virtual tour on each of the pages for the rooms.

 Structure of the website